Unorthodox Trump faces toughest test yet in NKorea summit

 Associated Press

-Ever since Trump shocked allies, White House officials, and, by some accounts, the North Koreans themselves when he accepted Kim's March invitation for a meeting, the two leaders have lurched toward an uncertain encounter that may well determine the fate of millions.
+Ever since Trump shocked allies, White House officials and, by some accounts, the North Koreans themselves when he accepted Kim's March invitation for a meeting, the two leaders have lurched toward an uncertain encounter that could affect millions.

 "It's unknown territory in the truest sense, but I really feel confident," Trump told reporters Saturday.
 "I feel that Kim Jong Un wants to do something great for his people and he has that opportunity and he won't have that opportunity again."

+Kim arrived in Singapore on Sunday afternoon, with Trump scheduled to land later in the evening.

-Trump's engagement with Kim fulfills the North Korean ruling family's long-unrequited yearning for international legitimacy, itself a substantial concession that could weaken more than a generation of U.S. efforts to isolate the country on the global stage.
+Trump's engagement with Kim fulfills the North Korean ruling family's long-unrequited yearning for international legitimacy, itself a substantial concession after more than a generation of U.S. efforts to isolate the country on the global stage.

-"It's never been done before," Trump said Saturday.
+"It's never been done before," Trump said.
 "And obviously, what has been done before hasn't worked."

-A triumvirate of forces is bringing the meeting to fruition, said Scott Snyder, Senior Fellow for Korea Studies and Director of the Program on U.S.-Korea Policy at the Council on Foreign Relations, describing the summit as "Produced by Kim, directed by (South Korean President Moon Jae-in), and inspired by Trump."
+A triumvirate of forces is bringing the meeting to fruition, said Scott Snyder, senior fellow for Korea Studies and director of the Program on U.S.-Korea Policy at the Council on Foreign Relations.
+He describes the summit as "produced by Kim, directed by (South Korean President Moon Jae-in), and inspired by Trump."

-The hard-hitting sanctions and desire for legitimacy brought the youthful Kim to the table.
-The South Korean leader's efforts to avert a potentially catastrophic U.S. first strike pushed both leaders to take a risk.
-And Trump is the first U.S. president willing to sit-down with the autocratic ruler with so few concessions, believing his self-professed negotiating prowess will guide him though uncharted diplomatic waters.
+Each man has his motivations: Hard-hitting sanctions and a desire for legitimacy brought Kim to the table.
+Moon's efforts to avert a potentially catastrophic U.S. first strike pushed Trump and Kim to take a risk.
+And Trump is the first U.S. president willing to sit-down with Kim with so few concessions, believing his self-professed negotiating prowess will guide him though uncharted diplomatic waters.

-Raising expectations in advance of the meeting, Trump said the outcome will rely heavily on his own instincts.
-The U.S. president, who prides himself on his deal-making prowess, said he will know "within the first minute" of meeting Kim whether the North Korean leader is serious about the nuclear negotiations.
+Raising expectations in advance of the meeting, Trump said the outcome will depend heavily on his own instincts.
+The U.S. president said he will know "within the first minute" of meeting Kim whether the North Korean leader is serious about nuclear negotiations.

 "I think I'll know pretty quickly whether or not, in my opinion, something positive will happen.
 And if I think it won't happen, I'm not going to waste my time.
 I don't want to waste his time," Trump said.